ynov-lyon-mobilite-20-21/node-api/API-doc.md

 | eventId | unspecified | unspecified | string | unspecified |
 | paymentId | unspecified | unspecified | string | unspecified |

-#### Return

-200 OK

-Errors:
-- If no field or empty userid : 400 Bad Request 'USERID_REQUIRED'
-- If no field or empty eventid : 400 Bad Request 'EVENTID_REQUIRED'
-- If no field or empty paymentid : 400 Bad Request 'PAYMENTID_REQUIRED'
-- If ticket already exist : 400 Bad Request 'TICKET_ALREADY_EXISTS"

 ---

 ### Read All